 Newbie: How do we go about sizing?

 SlickTrade: .10 is essentially 1 dollar per pip, .25 is essentially 25 dollars every 100 micro pips.
-So when demoing choose the volume you will be doing on live to get a good.
+So when demoing choose the volume you will be doing on live to get a good feel for things.
 If you choose the volume 1.00 that is essentially 10 dollars per pip which we don’t recommend on smaller accounts. .10-.25 max on smaller accounts on the volume when entering the trades.

 Newbie: How much do you recommend starting with?